Balbina of Rome

-The mythical Balbina of Rome (bahl-BEE-nə), sometimes called Saint Balbina and Balbina the Virgin has been venerated as a virgin martyr and saint of the Catholic Church.
-As is made clear in the Catholic Encyclopaedia, it seems what follows has been nothing more than fable, not history.
+Balbina of Rome (bahl-BEE-nə), sometimes called Saint Balbina and Balbina the Virgin is venerated as a virgin martyr and saint of the Catholic Church.

 Legend

-The mythical Saints Balbina and Quirinus, from an 18th-century print.
+Saint Balbina and Saint Quirinus of Neuss, from an 18th-century print.

 The story of Balbina is introduced in the legendary Acts of Sts.
 Alexander and Balbina, where it is said that she was the daughter of Quirinus, a Tribune in the Roman Army.

-Reference to this myth is also to be found in Usuardis' martyrology; his account of Balbina is entangled with the supposed martyrdom of Pope Alexander I. In fact, there is nothing to suggest this early pope was martyred.
-There was indeed a martyr of the same name, about whom nothing has survived to the present day, but the 1570 Tridentine calendar does not suggest he had been a pope.
+Usuardus speaks of her in his martyrology; his account of Balbina rests on the record of the martyrdom of Alexander I.

-Legend has it that Quirinus was ordered to hold Pope Alexander and a man named Hermes in prison because of their Christian faith.
-They were in separate prisons a fair way apart, and both were shackled and well-guarded.
-Quirinus had been trying to turn Hermes back to the old gods, but had promised to become a Christian if Hermes could prove that there was an afterlife.
-Hermes is then said to have explained that Pope Alexander could make a better argument than he.
-He asked repeatedly to visit his prison.
+Legend has it that Quirinus was ordered to hold Pope Alexander I and a man named Hermes in prison because of their Christian faith.
+They were held in separate prisons that were a great distance apart, and both were shackled and well-guarded.
+Quirinus was trying to convert Hermes back to the old gods, but promised to become a Christian if Hermes could prove that there was an afterlife.
+Hermes explained that Pope Alexander could make a better argument than he, and asked several times to visit his prison.
 At first, Quirinus agreed to this, but after a while he became angry, convinced that these visits were frivolous excursions.
-He tightened the guard at both places, so that the two would not be able to communicate.
-That night Hermes prayed, and an angel is said to have appeared to Pope Alexander, releasing his chains and transporting him to Hermes' prison cell.
+He tightened the guard so that the two would not be able to speak with one another.
+That night Hermes prayed, and an angel appeared to Pope Alexander, releasing his chains and bringing him to Hermes' prison cell.

 The next morning Quirinus came to Hermes' cell as usual, and he was shocked to find both men inside.
 His heart now open to what the two Christians had to say, he stayed and talked with the men for a while.
-Hermes is now said to have shared his own story: how his own son had been restored to life by the pope, with God's help.
-Hearing this, Quirinus said that his daughter Balbina had a large goitre; if the pope could heal her, he would believe and become a Christian.
-The pope asked him to bring her to his own prison cell.
+Hermes shared his story and told of how the Pope with the help of God had raised his son from the dead.
+Hearing this, Quirinus said that his daughter Balbina had a large goitre, and if the Pope could heal her, he would believe and become a Christian.
+The Pope asked him to bring her to the prison where he was held originally.
 "How can she find you there, when you're here with Hermes?"
-Quirinus is said to have asked.
-"He who brought me here, will also bring me back", the pope is said to have replied.

-The story continues that Quirinus quickly returned home and brought his daughter to the prison where he had originally locked up Pope Alexander.
-There, they found Alexander patiently waiting for them, tightly shackled as before.
+Quirinus asked.
+"He who brought me here, will also bring me back", replied the Pope.
+So Quirinus quickly returned home and brought his daughter to the prison where he had originally locked up Pope Alexander.
+There, they found Alexander patiently waiting for them, tightly shackled in the way he had been before.
 Seeing this, they knelt before him in reverence.